inexorgame-obsolete/wiki-mirror/Git-Submodule.md

 Preconditions: You have pushed a new commit to a repository, which is getting used as a submodule.

 1. Go to the repository, which uses the submodule.
 2. Switch to the directory in which the submodule is located.
-Do this by entering `cd your/path/to/the/submodule`
+To do this, enter `cd your/path/to/the/submodule`
 3. Now execute: `git checkout` and `git pull`
 4. Go back to the root directory of the repository (you can go one directory level up with `cd ..`).
 5. Create a commit (`git commit -m "Update submodules"`)